RolexCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Inside the case back are, from the top, the sponsor's mark “W&D” in an oval shield with points top and bottom, then “.925” in an oval, the UK symbol for silvery purity of 92.5% or sterling silver, a mark that looks like an omega symbol on a cross in an oval shield, the London Assay Office town mark used on imported silver, and below these the date letter, a gothic “c” for 1918/1919.
 Underneath the British hallmarks are the Swiss hallmarks of a bear rampant and 0.935, the Swiss higher standard of silver until 1933.
 Either side of these are stamped “Rolex” and “ SWISS”.

 The movement of my grandmother's watch is exactly the same as my grandfather's watch only smaller, with a 10½ ligne Rebberg movement.
 The inside back of the gold case is marked “Dennison Watch Case Co.”, the Birmingham watch case manufacturers.
 It has the “9” and “.375” hallmarks for 9 carat gold, the anchor used the Birmingham Assay Office on native British manufactured items, and a date letter “s”for 1917/1918.
-The Rebberg movement was evidently imported from Switzerland but cased in England, to avoid the high import duty mentioned above.
+The Rebberg movement was evidently imported from Switzerland but cased in England, to avoid high import duty imposed during the war years.

 The presence of import hallmarks in the case of my grandfather's watch shows that it was cased in Switzerland before being imported, whereas the native British hallmarks in my grandmother's watch show that the movement was imported bare and then cased in England.
-The extra cost of the ad valorem duty of 33.⅓% on imported luxuries evidently did not make it worthwhile to use English silver cases, but it was worthwhile when for gold cases.
+The extra cost of the ad valorem duty of 33⅓% imposed on imported luxury items such as clocks and watches during the war years evidently did not make it worthwhile to use English silver cases, but it was worthwhile for gold cases.
 There is much more about hallmarks and date letters on the pages beginning with my Casemarks page.

 Back to the top of the page.